Nancy (1789 ship): War of 1812

-Nancy was in MacIntosh's wharf at Moy (Windsor) when the War of 1812 broke out between the United States and Great Britain.
+Nancy was at MacIntosh's wharf at Moy Avenue (Windsor) when the War of 1812 broke out between the United States and Great Britain.
 Moved for protection to Amherstburg, the ship was taken by the commander of the British garrison, Lieutenant-Colonel St George, as a transport vessel.
 Before the war, Lieutenant Colonel Matthew Elliott of The Indian Department had surveyed Nancy as part of an inventory of the means available in case of war.
 According to Elliott, Nancy could mount six 4 pdr carriage guns and six swivel guns.
 The schooner was apparently armed with some 3 pdr guns.
 Most of these were dismounted from the schooner and used to arm several small gunboats patrolling the Detroit River.
 At some later date, Nancy received two 6 pdr guns and two 24 pdr carronades.

 On 30 July 1812, Nancy sailed to Fort Erie in convoy with the new Provincial Marine schooner Lady Prevost, returning with military supplies and 60 men of the 41st Regiment who then participated in the Siege of Detroit.
 After the British and members of Tecumseh's Confederacy under Major General Isaac Brock had captured Detroit, Nancy carried troops, stores and provisions between Fort Erie and Detroit during the late summer and autumn.
 The following spring, on 23 April 1813 Nancy joined a small squadron in moving Major General Henry Procter's division from Amherstburg to Miami Bay, positioning them for what would be an unsuccessful Siege of Fort Meigs.